mparkcode/chicken_cha_cha/README.md

 ## Credits

 ### Media
-* Background images used were obtained from Pexels and google images
+* Background images used were obtained from Pexels and google images.
-* images were obtained from google images and png tree
+* Images were obtained from google images and png tree.
-* sound effects were obtained from orangefreesounds.com and soundbible.com
+* Sound effects were obtained from orangefreesounds.com and soundbible.com
-* background music came from bensound.com
+* Background music came from bensound.com
-* Fonts used were obtained from Google Fonts
+* Fonts used were obtained from Google Fonts.

 ### Acknowledgements
-klaus zoch - The creator of the original wonderful game
+Klaus Zoch - The creator of the original wonderful game.
-Code for shuffling an array came from [stackoverflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array)
+Code for shuffling an array came from [stackoverflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array).
-understanding of how to implement modals came from [this tutorial by Traversy Media](https://www.youtube.com/watch?v=6ophW7Ask_0)
+Understanding of how to implement modals came from [this tutorial by Traversy Media](https://www.youtube.com/watch?v=6ophW7Ask_0).